 Expedited Review.
-If the investigator indicates on the Application for Review of Research Involving Human Subjects that the proposed project involves minimal risk to participants, and if the chair of the HSRB agrees with that assessment, then the chair will distribute copies of the plan of investigation to one other board member, typically the Vice Chair.
-If the board member provides the chair a written notice of approval of the project, no meeting will be held and the chair shall give the investigators permission to begin data collection.
+If the investigator indicates on the Application for Review of Research Involving Human Subjects that the proposed project involves minimal risk to participants, and if the chair of the HSRB agrees with that assessment, then the review will be carried out by the HSRB chair or will be conducted by an experienced committee member who is designated by the chair.

-The board member may offer approval with the provision that minor procedural changes be made in the protocol.
-If the suggestions appear to the chair to be reasonable, and the chair conveys them to the investigator, and the investigator agrees to implement the suggestions, it will not be necessary to convene the board to discuss them.
+The HSRB chair or committee member conducting review may offer approval with the provision that minor procedural changes be made in the protocol.
+If the investigator agrees to implement the suggestions, it will not be necessary to convene the board to discuss them.
 However, the investigator should resubmit his or her proposal incorporating those changes for the purpose of a permanent record.